asimaftab95/java-oop-project-2-semester/README.md

 # java-oop-project-2-semester
-this is my project of second semester of oop
+this is my second semester oop project this project name is ATM using java swing and MySQL i buikt gui with swing library ans use oop principles and shore data in database MySQL